First concepts

 • Understanding: no need to know the previous instructions to understand the current one

-• Testability: pure are easier to test
+• Testability: pure expressions are easier to test

 • Predictable: same inputs mean same outputs